Diesel-Net/drone-discord/README.md

 MONGO_INITDB_ROOT_PASSWORD=secret-password
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Each component needs to executed in it's own terminal window, as they are all started with a blocking call.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Each component listed below needs to executed in it's own terminal window, as they are all started with a blocking call.

 #### MongoDB
 1. Create Python Virtual Environment and activate it.